UGANDA ANIMALS: ANIMALS IN UGANDA | WILD ANIMALS OF UGANDA

 It is one of the most adaptable creatures eating what comes its way.
 It is said that they have been known to kill buffaloes by running underneath them and bite off their testicles.

 They get their name from their love for feeding on honey and honeybee larvae.
-Honey badgers also feed on insects, amphibians, reptiles, bird, and mammals, as wells roots, bulbs, berries, and fruits.
+Honey badgers also feed on insects, amphibians, reptiles, birds, and mammals, as wells roots, bulbs, berries, and fruits.

 Most of the time they hunt for their own food, but they will happily steal from other carnivores or scavenge the kills of bigger animals when the opportunity arises.
 They are widespread in Uganda but uncommon and rarely seen.